 - There was confusion regarding key practical vocabulary such as the difference between random and systematic errors and between independent, dependent and control variables.

 - Students were unsure of the meaning of the resolution of an instrument, or the interval between readings.
+Many students showed confusion over the difference between high and low resolution and some stated that higher resolution was worse than lower resolution.

 - Many students were unable to recall the equation for the gravitational potential energy of an object (mass × gravitational field strength × height).